alankylam/Data-Science-Portfolio/README.md

 ```

 ### Build Reservoir
-Next, the reservoir size must be created initially in the 2D space and then transformed into 3D using a matrix.
+Next, the reservoir size must be created initially in the 2D space with Matplotlib and then transformed into 3D using VTK.

 ```
 class TwoDimReservoir(OneDimReservoir):